GET IN TOUCH

 Understanding Payroll Tax Debt

-Unpaid payroll tax creates multiple problems for both businesses and individuals:
+Unpaid federal payroll tax creates multiple problems for both businesses and individuals:

-Several types of tax obligations fall into this category:
+Several types of federal tax obligations fall into this category:

-2. The employee’s half is withheld for Social Security and Medicare contributions.
+• The employee's share of Social Security and Medicare contributions.

 Trust Fund Recovery Penalty (TFRP) Explained

-The Trust Fund Recovery Penalty is one of the most serious consequences for unpaid payroll tax.
-When an employer collects income tax and the employee’s half is withheld for Social Security and Medicare but does not send these funds to the Internal Revenue Service, the IRS may hold individuals personally liable.
-This penalty ensures that trust fund taxes are paid even if the business cannot cover its tax bill.
+The Trust Fund Recovery Penalty is one of the most serious federal consequences for unpaid payroll tax.
+When an employer collects income tax and the employee's share of Social Security and Medicare but does not send these funds to the IRS, the agency may hold individuals personally liable.
+This federal penalty ensures that trust fund taxes are paid even if the business cannot cover its tax bill.
+For a deeper look at how this liability develops after a business closes, see our guide on payroll tax debt after business closure and the Trust Fund Recovery Penalty.

 Key elements of the TFRP include:

-1. Responsibility test: The IRS evaluates whether a person had the authority to make financial decisions, sign checks, or directly pay employment taxes.
+• Responsibility test — The IRS evaluates whether a person had the authority to make financial decisions, sign checks, or directly pay employment taxes.
 Anyone with significant control over company finances may meet this standard.

-2. Willfulness test: The IRS considers whether the person knew about the outstanding tax liability and still chose to pay other expenses or creditors instead of sending payroll taxes to the federal government.
+• Willfulness test — The IRS considers whether the person knew about the outstanding tax liability and still chose to pay other expenses or creditors instead of sending payroll taxes to the federal government.

-4. Multiple liability: More than one person may be determined responsible for the same debt, and each individual can be pursued for the full amount owed, even if others are also targeted.
+• Multiple liability — More than one person may be determined responsible for the same debt, and each individual can be pursued for the full amount owed, even if others are also targeted.

 Because of these rules, officers, managers, and sometimes even bookkeepers may face IRS demands personally if payroll taxes are not filed and paid on time.